Bring It On: All or Nothing: Plot

-The next day at practice, Britney notices the boys doing krumping, and presents the idea to Camille to add it to their routine.
-Much to Britney's dismay, Camille doesn't want to change the squad's routine.
-Jesse delivers pizza to Britney's house; though unaware that she lives there.
+The next day at practice, Britney notices the boys krumping and suggests to Camille that they add it to their routine but is rebuffed.
+Jesse delivers pizza to Britney's house, unaware she lives there.
 Brad answers the door and insults Jesse.
-Winnie watches the news and sees Britney as a new cheerleader for Crenshaw Heights.
-The following night at a football game, Winnie, Amber and fellow cheerleader Sierra confronts Britney about breaking her promise of never cheering again.
-After seeing Pacific Vista on television, Camille has a change of heart and decides to have Britney and Jesse teach the squad krumping.
-Jesse and Britney gets more closer, and Jesse kisses Britney when they were hanging out at Tar Beach.
-Britney calls Amber and tells her about the kiss.
-Then Amber reminds Britney about the homecoming dance at her old school that is coming up, after confiding that Winnie has been spending time with Brad.
-The next morning, Britney makes an excuse of having a dog that died to get out of an upcoming game the same night to attend the homecoming dance with Brad.
-Jesse and Camille arrived at Britney's house to offer their condolences, but discovered she lied about having a dog.
+Winnie notices Britney as a new cheerleader for Crenshaw Heights during a news report.
+The following night at a football game, Winnie, Amber, and fellow cheerleader Sierra confront Britney about breaking her promise.
+After seeing Pacific Vista on television, Camille decides to have Britney and Jesse teach the squad krumping.
+Jesse and Britney grow closer, and Jesse kisses Britney at Tar Beach.
+Britney calls Amber and tells her about the kiss, who reminds her about the homecoming dance at her old school and confides that Winnie has been spending time with Brad.

+The next morning, Britney makes an excuse that her dog died to get out of the game the same night as the homecoming dance.
+Jesse and Camille arrive at Britney's house to offer their condolences, but discover her lie.
 Jesse leaves upset, and Camille kicks Britney out of the squad.
-Britney and Brad finally arrive at the homecoming dance.
-Though Amber and the rest of the girls are happy to see Britney, Winnie makes disparaging racial remarks about Britney's new friends.
+Britney and Brad arrive at the homecoming dance and she makes amends with her friends, except Winnie who makes disparaging racial remarks about Britney's new friends.
 Brad and Winnie are crowned homecoming King and Queen, and Winnie confesses to sleeping with Brad.
-Britney ends the friendship with Winnie, and breaks up with Brad.
-The next morning, Britney apologizes to Camille and the rest of the squad for not attending the game with the team for the dance.
-Winnie mocks Crenshaw Heights before the cheerleading competition.
-Camille graciously welcomes Britney back to the team after Britney defends them against Winnie's racially insensitive remarks.
+Britney ends her friendship with Winnie and breaks up with Brad.
+The next morning, Britney apologizes to Camille and the rest of the squad for not attending the game.
+Camille welcomes Britney back to the team after Britney defends them against Winnie's racially insensitive remarks.